taijeronv/pmewargame/content/authors/admin/_index.md

 NGW has elements of both.

-## So, what's NGW again?
-NGW is a complete system that consists of a wargame model, specific content, and the way it is delivered.

-### Wargame Model
-- Easy to learn.
-- Easy to understand.
-- Enough detail but not over-engineered.

-### Specific Content
-- Format of the lessons
-- Format of the vignettes

-### Delivery
-- NGW is delivered over the internet on a Local Area Network.
-- It can be played in a web browser.
-- It can run on any operating system.

-## What does a vignette look like?
+## Vignettes
-I'll do you one better.
-Instead of explaining to you take a look at [Mastering Tactics by Major John F. Schmitt, USMCR](https://mca-marines.org/wp-content/uploads/Mastering-Tactics.pdf?fbclid=IwAR3AdL0ytebQyvmXptlXfoQP7IxYWa6JUhsX96TnYmljvA59AJ6qduKnoVI).
+To get an idea of what NGW is designed for take a look at [Mastering Tactics by Major John F. Schmitt, USMCR](https://mca-marines.org/wp-content/uploads/Mastering-Tactics.pdf?fbclid=IwAR3AdL0ytebQyvmXptlXfoQP7IxYWa6JUhsX96TnYmljvA59AJ6qduKnoVI).